 My field reporting kit for is largely based around the following:

-12" Apple G4 PowerBook or 15" MacBook Pro
+15" MacBook Pro

 Sony Z1 mini-DV video camera